openshift/openshift-ansible/roles/openshift_examples/README.md

 Installs example image streams, db-templates, and quickstart-templates by copying examples from this module to your first master and importing them with oc create -n into the openshift namespace

+The examples-sync.sh script can be used to pull the latest content from github and stage it for updating the ansible repo.
+This script is not used directly by ansible.

 Requirements
 ------------